Reading Time: 7 minutes

+You might have pondered this question for years.
 After a long analysis of the situation, you have finally committed to getting on stage.
-Congratulations to you.

-That is exactly what happened to me in preparation for my first show.
 I went at it alone for the most part and learned the hard way.
-Admirable, but sadly mistaken.

-These steps can be followed by a rank beginner or an experienced pro.
-The goal is following the path that will allow you to bring your best package to the stage.
+The goal is following the path that will allow you to bring your best physique to the stage.

 1) Determine Your Weaknesses